 Camella (Cam) Rising joined the Clinical Genetics Branch (CGB) as a research fellow in 2021.
 Dr. Rising earned a Ph.D. in communication from George Mason University, Fairfax, Virginia, and is a registered dietitian nutritionist (R.D.N.).
 She also holds a master's degree in nutritional sciences from San Diego State University, California, and a bachelor's degree in biology from the University of California, San Diego.
 Dr. Rising recently completed a postdoctoral CRTA fellowship with the Health Communication and Informatics Research Branch in the Behavioral Research Program of the NCI Division of Cancer Control and Population Sciences.

-Dr. Rising works primarily under the mentorship of Sharon A. Savage, M.D., Chief and senior investigator, and Payal Khincha, M.B.B.S., M.S.H.S., physician-scientist early investigator, on behavioral and psychosocial studies of individuals and families in clinical family studies.
+Dr. Rising works primarily under the mentorship of Sharon A. Savage, M.D., Branch Director and senior investigator, and Payal Khincha, M.B.B.S., M.S.H.S., physician-scientist early investigator, on behavioral and psychosocial studies of individuals and families in clinical family studies.
 Her work focuses on developing a better understanding of health behaviors, communication behaviors, and psychosocial needs of individuals and families living with cancer predisposition syndromes, such as Li-Fraumeni syndrome and dyskeratosis congenita, and related telomere biology disorders.